Edge Computing vs Cloud Computing: Which One Should You Use in 2025?

 For developers and system architects, choosing the wrong model can lead to unnecessary latency, ballooning infrastructure costs, or complex operational overhead.
 Choosing the right one can unlock real-time performance, global scalability, and resilient system design.

 This article provides a clear, decision-focused comparison of edge computing and cloud computing, explaining how they work, where they excel, and how they are combined in production systems today.
+It builds on foundational concepts explained in cloud infrastructure fundamentals.

 What Is Cloud Computing?

 Cloud computing centralizes compute, storage, and networking resources in large-scale data centers operated by providers such as AWS, Google Cloud, and Azure.
 Applications communicate with these resources over the internet.
+This model aligns with the core service layers described in IaaS, PaaS, and SaaS architectures.

 The cloud excels at: